aolofsson/oh/elink/README.md

 ```

 ###HOW TO BUILD THE FPGA DESIGN
 The following example shows how to build a display-less (ie headless) FPGA bitstream for the Parallella board.
+You will need to install Vivado 2015.2 on your own.
 ```sh
 $ cd oh/parallella/fpga/parallella_base
 $ ./build.sh